yeehaa123/presentation-moonconf/slides.md

 <!---

-The inspiration for this presentation comes from a comment that a friend of mine made when I told him that I decided to use clojurescript as the language for the offcourse frontend application.
-While I cannot remember his words verbatim, it was something along the lines of:
+The inspiration for this presentation comes from a comment that a good friend of mine made when I told him that I decided to use Clojurescript as the language for the offcourse frontend application.
+While I cannot remember his exact words verbatim, it was something along the lines of:

 "All that functional stuff, immutability, no side effects...
 I understand why this makes sense on the backend, but on the frontend..."